⏳Tax filing window for 2023 is now open. Last Date: April 16 ⏰

 For most taxpayers, the home office deduction can be complicated.
 Plenty of people contemplate claiming the deduction since it has a lot of perks.
 However, a lot of taxpayers fear that the deduction isn’t worth the risk since it could trigger an IRS audit.

-Let’s clear the air, the home office deduction is a legitimate business expense that qualifying homeowners and renters should not ignore.
+Let’s clear the air.
+The home office tax deduction is a legitimate business expense that qualifying homeowners and renters should not ignore.
 Now, in order to qualify for the deduction, the home office must be exclusively and regularly used for the purpose of conducting your business.
 Also, it should serve as the principal place of business.

 However, the Tax Reform Act of 1976 included Section 280A, which allows one to deduct items like utilities, insurance, and depreciation of a home on a pro-rata basis.
 Since then, about once a decade, there is a notable change in IRS rules and/or Supreme Court decisions that impact how 280A is applied and who qualifies for it.